ashahi697/WildLifeConservation/README.md

 Bar Graph - our bar graph showed us the distribution of endangered species among the given data frame we depicted

 ## Story:
+The goal of this project is to educate and inform people on the threats to wildlife caused by human activity; an issue that is still taking place and harming the world globally.
+Our objective is to help raise awareness and  let the public see the importance of wildlife conservation.
+All in all, we hope to motivate others to take action and protect the our wildlife since it plays a vital role in the natural environment.

 So while we were cleaning the data we were noticing one thing predominantly.
 Plants by far had the highest number of endangered species but in specific Flowering Plants.
 Why is that?
 We wanted to take a deeper dive into why that could be the case.
 Now that we have the data to point us in a certain direction we started digging.
 Looking for sources that could potentially point us to the answer we were looking for.